What is religiosity?

 Question: "What is religiosity?"

-“Religiosity” can be defined as "the exaggerated embodiment of certain aspects of religious activity."
+Answer: “Religiosity” can be defined as "the exaggerated embodiment of certain aspects of religious activity."
 Religiosity is characterized by excessive involvement in religious activities.
 Religiosity usually entails extreme zeal and affection outside and beyond the norms of one’s faith or beliefs.
 Often, religiosity reflects one’s individual beliefs more than those of the religious organization itself.
 Another term used for religiosity, though less often, is “religiousness,” “the state of being superficially religious.”

 To summarize, religiosity is a term used by Christians and non-Christians alike to refer to religious activity in the extreme.
 Religiosity is an inappropriate devotion to the rituals and traditions of a religion.
 Religiosity is something that should never be a characteristic of a follower of Jesus Christ, but, sadly, it sometimes is.
 Whenever a Christian takes his/her eyes off of a personal relationship with Jesus Christ, religiosity/religiousness can be the result.
 It is often easier to observe the rules, rituals, and traditions of a religion than it is to maintain a passionate relationship with the Lord.